ionos-deploy-now/documentation/content/docs/runtime-configuration.md

 A backup of your database is creates automatically once per day and stored for 7 days.
 If you wish to access or restore a database backup, please contact our customer service.

-## Execute commands on runtime
+## Execute commands on runtime & schedule cron jobs

 You have the option to execute commands on the runtime before and after each deployment.
 Visit [deployment configuration](/docs/deployment-configuration) for more information.
-Deploy Now currently does not offer the option to execute runtime commands at any time, neither via SSH or e.g. cronjobs.
+Deploy Now currently does not offer the option to execute runtime commands at any time via SSH.

+[Cron jobs](/docs/cronjobs) can be directly defined under `.deploy.now/config.yaml` in your repository.

 :::tip